AnkS4/CarND-Path-Planning/README.md

 #### For generating new path for the vehicle I used the following algorithm
 * If previous path is non-zero, make last point of the previous list's s value as current s value.

-*Using Sensor Fusion Data do make lane change decision:*
+*Using Sensor Fusion Data make lane change decision:*
 * For all the cars, predict s value for after 0.02sec using it's current speed
 * if detected car lane is in our lane and if it'll be closer than safe distance
      - mark `too_close` is true